Derby South

 Derby South (/ˈdɑːrbi/) is a constituency formed of part of the city of Derby, most recently represented in the House of Commons of the UK Parliament since 2024 by Baggy Shanker of the Labour and Co-op Party.
-Previous MP, Margaret Beckett, served the constituency for 41 years (from 1983 to 2024).
+The previous MP, Margaret Beckett, served the constituency for 41 years (from 1983 to 2024).
 She served under the Labour governments of Harold Wilson, James Callaghan, Tony Blair and Gordon Brown.
 She became interim Leader of the Labour Party in 1994 when John Smith suddenly died.
-She also served in the Opposition front bench under Neil Kinnock and Smith himself.
+She also served in the Opposition front bench under Neil Kinnock and Smith.

+Constituency profile

+Derby South is an entirely urban and suburban constituency located in Derbyshire.
+It covers the city centre of Derby and the neighbourhoods to its south, including Normanton, Sinfin, Osmaston, Chellaston and Alvaston.
+Derby is a centre for engineering, particularly in rail transport.
+The city has a large deaf community, second only to London.
+High levels of deprivation are present in the constituency; Chellaston and parts of Normanton are generally wealthy but much of the constituency falls within the 10% most-deprived areas in England.

+Compared to national averages, residents of Derby South are younger, have low levels of income and education, and are less likely to work in professional occupations.
+At the 2021 census, White people made up 62% of the population and Asians (primarily Pakistanis) were the largest ethnic minority group at 24%.
+At the city council, the wards in the city centre, Normanton and Sinfin are represented by the Labour Party.
+Osmaston and Alvaston elected Reform councillors whilst Chellaston elected independents.
+Most voters in Derby South supported leaving the European Union in the 2016 referendum, with an estimated 62% voting in favour of Brexit compared to 52% nationwide.

 Boundaries

 Derby city centre has been in this constituency since 1974; from 1950 it had been in Derby North.

 Historic

 1950–1955: The County Borough of Derby wards of Alvaston, Arboretum, Castle, Dale, Litchurch, Normanton, Osmaston, and Peartree.

 1955–1974: The County Borough of Derby wards of Alvaston, Arboretum, Castle, Dale, Litchurch, Normanton, Osmaston, and Peartree, and the parish of Littleover in the Rural District of Shardlow.

 1974–1977: The Borough of Derby wards of Alvaston, Arboretum, Babington, Chellaston, Litchurch, Littleover, Normanton, Osmaston, and Peartree.

 1977–1983: The City of Derby wards of Alvaston, Arboretum, Babington, Chellaston, Litchurch, Littleover, Normanton, Osmaston, and Peartree.

 1983–1997: The City of Derby wards of Alvaston, Babington, Blagreaves, Kingsway, Litchurch, Littleover, Normanton, Osmaston, and Sinfin.